mstoodle/jcon2024_workshop/Workshop_CloudCompiler/Section_1/README.md

 If the server doesn't crash, you should see that the overall performance is much lower and it takes longer to get to the lower peak performance.
-In fact, you may see the performance drop markedly as the JIT compiler workload dominates the ability of the server to process transactions.

 Whenever you want to stop, you can hit Control-C in Window1 and that should stop both the AcmeAir server as well as the